How to Regulate Your Nervous System as a Woman with ADHD

 Why Female ADHD Can Feel Like an Emotional Rollercoaster

 Living with ADHD as a woman can feel like a lot.
-Our brains are wired to think quickly and juggle multiple tasks, but often this results in intense emotional highs and lows.
-We experience overstimulation in environments that are too loud, chaotic, or overwhelming, leading to emotional shutdowns, bursts of frustration, or reactive behaviours.
-But here's the thing: these emotions and reactions aren’t random - they’re a part of how our nervous system processes stress, emotions, and sensory overload.
+Our brains are wired to think quickly and juggle multiple tasks, often resulting in intense emotional highs and lows.
+It's common to experience overstimulation in too loud, chaotic, or overwhelming environments, leading to emotional shutdowns, bursts of frustration, or reactive behaviours.
+But here's the thing: these emotions and reactions aren’t random - they’re an essential part of how our nervous system processes stress, emotions, and sensory overload.
 Learning to understand and regulate this system is a game-changer.

 When your nervous system is dysregulated, your emotional state can feel all over the place.
 Here’s how it might show up: